 - Don’t share your personal information.

 Security is a hot topic in the news and it’s critically important.
 At LAFCU, we place the highest value on respecting and protecting the security of your data and transactions.
-To help you, please click on each topic then watch a short video:
+To help you, please click on each topic then watch a short video (your computer must have “Flash” software installed to view these videos):

 • HEARTBLEED BUG: All LAFCU online, mobile and telephone services (including e-Branch, e-Bill Pay, mobile account access, mobile check deposit, TouchTel-24, etc.) were NOT impacted by the “Heartbleed” bug (Open SSL), that was reported in the news on April 9, 2014.
 However, for your safety and security, we recommend you change your online passwords every 90 days, make your passwords long and complex, and ensure your computer has the latest security updates from the device manufacturer.